imyankk0/simpleLoader/README.md

 # Simple C# Console Cheat Loader for Minecraft
-Simple C# Console Applciation Hacked Client Loader for Minecraft.
+Simple C# Console Application Hacked Client Loader for Minecraft.

 ## Features
 - Dnspy Checker (if dnspy is found you will be BANNED from the program)